collocations.org

 Collocations for breath - noun

-big, deep, long, slow | quick, shallow, short | bad
+big, deep, heavy, long, slow

 Smoking gives you bad breath.

-VERB + BREATH
+VERB + breath

-draw (in), suck in, take
+draw, draw in, inhale, suck in, take

-He spoke solidly for twenty minutes, barely pausing to draw breath. | Take a deep breath and try to relax.
+He spoke solidly for twenty minutes, barely pausing to draw breath.

 He let out a long breath.